wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 In this example, we must ensure that the app `rango` has the view `about`, contained within its `views.py` module.

 In your app's `index.html` template, you will notice that you have a parameterised URL pattern (the `category` URL/view takes the `category.slug` as a parameter).
-To handle this you can pass the `url` template tag the name of the URL/view and the slug within the template, as follows:
+To handle this, you can pass the `url` template tag the name of the URL/view and the slug within the template, as follows:

 {lang="html",linenos=off}
 	{% for category in categories %}